albertogasparin/react-starterkit/README.md

 **Lodash method returns an error even if used correctly**
 This is probably due to a feature being turned off by [Lodash Webpack Plugin](https://github.com/lodash/lodash-webpack-plugin).
 See `webpack.config.js`.

-**Startup / build time incredibly slow**
-Make sure you are using npm@3, as it [makes compilation 2x to 5x faster](https://phabricator.babeljs.io/T3067).
-If you are on npm@2, delete `node_modules` folder, update npm globally with `npm install -g npm` and then reinstall the deps.

-**Node 0.12 support**
-The minimum Node version is now v4, which delivers better performance.
-However, Node 0.12 support could be achieved by replacing `es2015-node4` with `es2015` in `.babelrc` and by adding `--harmony` flag to node/mocha commands.

 ## Useful addons & packages